Court Jails 14 Chinese Nationals for Cyberterrorism, Internet Fraud in Lagos

 The defendants were arraigned on separate charges bordering on cyberterrorism and internet fraud.

 Initially, they all pleaded “not guilty” to the charges.
-However, during Friday’s proceedings, they changed their pleas to “guilty.”
+However, during yesterday’s proceedings, they changed their pleas to “guilty.”

 Following this, the prosecution applied for their conviction.
 The defence counsel, Segun Bello, did not oppose the application.

-The court also ordered the Comptroller-General of the Nigeria Immigration Service to ensure that the convicts are deported to their country of origin within seven days of completing their sentences.
+The court also ordered the Comptroller General of the Nigeria Immigration Service (NIS) to ensure that the convicts are deported to their country of origin within seven days of completing their sentences.

 In addition, Justice Osiagor ordered the forfeiture of all items recovered from the convicts to the Federal Government of Nigeria.